-- Interim operations are not cyclical and or seasonal; - There are no items affecting assets, liabilities, equity, net income, or cash flows that are unusual in nature, amount, size, or incidents; - There are no changes in the amounts reported in prior interim periods of the current financial year or changes in estimates of amounts reported in prior financial years; - There has been no issuances, repurchases, and repayments of debt and equity securities; - There has been no issuances nor payment of dividends for all shares; - The Company maintains no business or geographical segment; - There are no material events subsequent to the end of the interim period (January June 2019) that have not been reflected in the interim reports; - There has been no changes in the composition of the Company such as business combinations, acquisition or disposal of subsidiaries and long-term investments, restructurings and discontinuing operations; - There are no contingent liabilities or contingent assets since the last annual balance sheet date ending December 31, 2018; and - There exists no material contingencies and any other events or transactions that are material to an understanding of the current interim period.
+- Interim operations are not cyclical and or seasonal; - There are no items affecting assets, liabilities, equity, net income, or cash flows that are unusual in nature, amount, size, or incidents; - There are no changes in the amounts reported in prior interim periods of the current financial year or changes in estimates of amounts reported in prior financial years. - There has been no issuances, repurchases, and repayments of debt and equity securities; - The company maintains no business or geographical segment; - There are no material events subsequent to the end of the interim period (January September 2019) that have not been reflected in the interim reports; - There has been no changes in the composition of the Company such as business combinations, acquisition or disposal of subsidiaries and long-term investments, restructurings and discontinuing operations; - There are no contingent liabilities or contingent assets since the last annual balance sheet date ended December 31, 2018. - There exists no material contingencies and any other events or transactions that are material to an understanding of the current interim period.